-The OVPsim simulator is available on X86 PC Windows XP Professional SP2 and Linux Fedora Core 4.
+The OVPsim simulator is available on X86 PC Windows and Linux.

 Imperas has commercial tools available that offer even faster simulation speeds and include other productivity enhancements such as a fully functional multiprocessor/multi-core debugger, software verification and advanced software analysis.
 Please contact Imperas at info[at]imperas.com for more information.

-Using the ICM interface you can create a platform that matches your system, even if this has multiple processors and complex shared memory configurations.
+Using the OP interface you can create a platform that matches your system, even if this has multiple processors and complex shared memory configurations.

 The OVPsim simulator can simulate arbitrary multiprocessor shared memory configurations and heterogeneous multiprocessor platforms.
-OVPsim is a very fast simulator though for the ultimate speed please contact Imperas (info[at]imperas.com) for information about their commercial tools with accelerated heterogeneous simulation capability.
+OVPsim is a very fast simulator though for the ultimate speed please contact Imperas (info[at]imperas.com) for information about their commercial tools with accelerated heterogeneous and multicore host acceleration simulation capability called QuantumLeap.

 Performance of OVPsim depends on several factors (for example, the processor variants used in the platform and the exact nature of the application itself), but typically you can expect speeds of hundreds of millions of simulated instructions per second.